Maternal Mental Health Matters

 I struggled with a postpartum mood disorder.

-From instagram- “Last fall was really hard.
+From instagram- “The fall after I had my second baby was really hard.
 At first I thought it was because I had a really fussy baby and hated being on maternity leave.
 But it slowly occurred to me that something was off with me, mentally, not just my baby.
 I distinctly remember texting my husband at at work just saying… something is wrong.

 Apparently, it was October 8th [picture].
 I remember crying as I wrote this message with sharpie on my breastmilk freezer bag.

-I remember feeling like NO ONE understood just how bad i felt because it didn’t “look” like postpartum depression (which it wasn’t), and I wasn’t struck down with some visible physical illness (maybe then I would have gotten some help?
-Bitter laugh) It was more internal, stuff only I could see, and sometimes my husband.
+I remember feeling like NO ONE understood just how bad i felt because it didn’t “look” like postpartum depression (which it wasn’t), and I wasn’t struck down with some visible physical illness (maybe then I would have gotten some help? *Bitter laugh*) It was more internal, stuff only I could see, and sometimes my husband.
 Bouts of crying, night and day, often while laying on the floor.
 Midnight exasperation and resentment toward my baby girl.
-Fear of getting fired because my baby would cry during virtual meetings.
+Relentless fear of getting fired because my baby would cry during virtual meetings.
 My mind making my body physically sick.
-Anxiety attacks and hearing things.
-Constantly spinning mind, intrusive thoughts and rage and paranoia, nausea.
+Racing heart and trouble breathing during anxiety attacks, hearing things.
+Constantly spinning mind, intrusive thoughts and rage and paranoia, so much nausea.
 Unable and maybe unwilling to bond with her because of all this.

 “Something needed to change.”
 For sure.
 For sure, but how?